vspefs/char_db/README.md

 # char_db (WIP)

-A modern C++ header-only library for general encoding/decoding of characters, built around native language features like `char8_t`, `char16_t`, `char32_t`, and ranges, with built-in support for UTF-8, UTF-16, and UTF-32.
+A modern C++ module library for general encoding/decoding of characters, built around native language features like `char8_t`, `char16_t`, `char32_t`, and ranges, with built-in support for UTF-8, UTF-16, and UTF-32.

 The author is a lazy dumb ass and this library is still a work in progress, which leave vast room for contribution, bug